 Yes.
-There is a new federal law just for the coronavirus crisis that gives you up to 80 hours of paid sick time starting on April 1, 2020, fewer if you are a part-time employee.
+If you work for an employer who has fewer than 500 employees, there is a new federal law just for the coronavirus crisis that gives you up to 80 hours of paid sick time starting on April 1, 2020, fewer if you are a part-time employee.
 You can use this benefit if:

 - you have symptoms of the coronavirus and take time off to consult a doctor;